vanzonr/trillium-python/trillium-python.md

     . . .
   * VS Code - a code editor
     . . .
-  * Paraview - a parallel visualization rpogram
+  * Paraview - a parallel visualization program
     . . .
   * ARM Forge - to use the parallel debugger DDT
     . . .